rubicon2/url-query-to-prisma/README.md

 prismaClient.modelName.find(req.prismaQueryParams)
 ```

-Or if you want to programmatically define certain options in your route and take others from the URL (e.g. something as simple as orderBy, or a date range):
+Or if you want to programmatically define certain options in your route and take others from the URL (e.g. something as simple as orderBy, using skip and take or cursor for pagination):

 ```js
 prismaClient.modelName.find({